Funfetti Lemonade Cake

 - 5 cups organic powdered sugar*

-- gel food coloring (I used wilton royal blue and red )
+- vegan food coloring (I used americolor royal blue gel color and wilton red gel color )

 Vegan Vanilla Frosting Directions

-Whisk the shortening, margarine, coconut cream, and vanilla for 1 minute using an electric or stand mixer.
+Whisk the spectrum sustainable organic palm shortening , margarine, coconut cream, and vanilla for 1 minute using a stand mixer or a handheld electric mixer.

 Sift in the powdered sugar, 1 cup at a time, mixing for a minute between each addition.